ANSI vs ASME codes differences and compliance for engineers

 How often are ASME and ANSI codes updated

-Most major codes are updated every 2–4 years to reflect new research, technology, and industry best practices.
+Most major codes are reviewed and updated every 2–4 years to incorporate new research findings, materials, and technology.
+Staying current with these revisions is critical to maintaining compliance and ensuring engineering best practices.

 Where can I find a list of ASME codes